ctoweyburke/MS1-NaomhMhuireLGFA/README.md

             liked the look of it so that is why I chose it.
     -   #### Imagery
         -   Imagery is important.
 The large, hero image on the index.html page is designed to be striking and catch the user's attention as soon as             they access the webpage.
             It also has an energetic aesthetically position with the transition attached to it.
+Some pictures are distored as they do not match the orignial size of the photo.
+Future pictures will need to be  originals so I can adjust pixel quality of the photos.

 *   ### Wireframes